FREE PREVIEW

 Why is code writing ability now table stakes?

-AI tools like Cursor, Claude Code, Windsurf, and GitHub Copilot can translate well-defined tasks into working code faster than junior developers.
-If a senior engineer can break down work for a junior, they can give those same tasks to AI.
+AI tools like Cursor, Claude Code, Windsurf, and GitHub Copilot can translate well-defined tasks into working code faster than any developer.
+If someone can break down a task clearly, they can give it directly to AI.
 Code writing ability is now an assumed baseline everyone has through AI tools—table stakes rather than a differentiator.
-System thinking is now an entry-level requirement, not a senior-level skill.
+System thinking is now an essential skill, not something you learn "eventually."

 System thinkers make architectural decisions that AI cannot make.
 They ask "Which building blocks fit these requirements?" and "What are the trade-offs?" rather than "How do I implement this?"
 AI can implement any building block perfectly if told which to use, but it cannot make judgments about business context, user needs, growth patterns, and cost constraints that determine which building blocks are appropriate.